Samstagern railway station

 Samstagern is a railway station in the Swiss canton of Zurich and municipality of Richterswil.
 It takes its name from the nearby village of Samstagern.
-The station is on the Pfäffikon SZ to Arth-Goldau line, and the Wädenswil to Einsiedeln railway line, which are owned by the Südostbahn.
-The two lines separate to the north and west of the station.
+The station is on the Pfäffikon SZ to Arth-Goldau line, and the Wädenswil to Einsiedeln railway line, which are both owned by the Südostbahn.
+The two lines separate to the northwest of the station.
+The statio lies within fare zone 153 of the Zürcher Verkehrsverbund (ZVV).

+The station is the location of a Südostbahn railway depot and workshop.

+Services

 The station is served by Zurich S-Bahn services S13, from Einsiedeln to Wädenswil, and S40, from Einsiedeln to Rapperswil.

-The station is the location of a Südostbahn railway depot and workshop.
+As of the December 2023 timetable change the following services call at Samstagern: